 Christian Bristle's brother William worked with him in the store.
 When William fell ill with tuberculosis and died in Oct.
-1891 and Christian himself began having some health issues, he guit the general store business, selling it to Olson Brothers of Carver.
+1891 and Christian himself began having some health issues, and he quit the general store business, selling it to Olson Brothers of Carver.
 The sale must have taken place around the middle of 1892, as indicated by a store ledger, yet in the possession of his descendants, which runs from Aug.
 17, 1887 and abruptly ends on July 4, 1892.
-Christian next tried his hand at banking for a time before owning and operating the Carver Celery Farm, part of which was located on 96 acres along the Minnesota River east of Carver's present day Riverside Park.
-Some of Bristle's land on the north side of Riverside Park was deeded to Carver to enlarge a Riverside Park ball field.
+Christian next tried his hand at banking for a time before owning and operating the Carver Celery Farm, part of which was located on 96 acres along the Minnesota River northeast of Carver's present day Riverside Park.
+Some of Bristle's land on the north side of Riverside Park was later deeded to Carver to enlarge a Riverside Park ball field.
 Bristle's celery concern, producing "Carver Celery", became one of the most successful celery growing operations in Minnesota, sometimes with some 30 to 40 men working the fields.
-Bristle advertised on his invoices, "Christian Bristle Grocer & Shipper of Choice Celery, Carver, MN".
+Bristle advertised on his invoices, "Christian Bristle Grocer & Shipper of Choice Celery, Carver, MN'.
 In 1898 the celery farm was expanded by Bristle with the purchase of a nearby 97-acre farm.
 Bristle was a Carver Village councilman, charter member of the Carver Fire Department, and active in the Carver County Agricultural Society, which put on the early Carver County Fairs.

-The Bristle House features Queen Anne Revival details that were probably added in the 1880s or 1890s, perhaps at the time a Dec.
-1896 addition was made to the house by Carver master builder Olof Hanson, who lived nearby on Third Street West, with materials purchased from Funk Lumber in Carver.
-These Queen Ann revival details include stained glass, picture windows, a multi-gabled roof, and shingles in the gable.
-Eastlake/Stick style features that probably were added during the same period are incorporated into the gable and pierced valence porch decoration.
-At one time the front porch was open, probably with turned columns and balusters, and the side stairway to the second floor is a later addition.
-The Bristle House had one of Carver's earliest paved sidewalks.
+The Christian Bristle House features Queen Anne Revival details that were probably added in the 1880s or 1890s, perhaps at the time a Dec.
+1896 addition was made to the house by Carver master builder Olof Hansen, who lived nearby on Third Street West, with materials purchased from Funk Lumber in Carver.
+These Queen Ann revival details include stained glass, picture windows, a multi-gabled roof, and shingles in the gable ends.
+Eastlake/Stick style features that probably were added during the same period are incorporated into the gable and featured pierced valence porch decoration.
+At one time the front porch was open, probably with turned columns and balusters.
+An east side exterior side stairway to the second floor is a later addition, probably added to access a second story apartment.
+The Bristle House had one of Carver's earliest paved public sidewalks.

 A large two-story barn, erected between 1894 and 1898, sat behind the house and abutting the alley near the Jorgenson Street.
 The barn contained horse stalls and a wagon storage area.
 A chicken coop was located near the barn.
-Also located on the property was a large celery house, built in Jan.
-1893, that adjoined the barn on the west side.
+Also located on the property was a large celery house, built in January, 1893, that adjoined the barn on the west side.
 Here celery was washed and stripped, utilizing a spring that came to the surface inside of the building.
 The spring was later water-tiled to the street.
-The celery house was torn down in the 1930s for salvage lumber, the barn demolished in the early 1950s.
+The celery house was torn down in the 1930s for salvage lumber, and the barn demolished in the early 1950s.

-The two lots to the west of the house, now occupied by modern-day ramblers, once served in Bristle's celery operation.
+The two lots to the west of the house, now occupied by mid-century ramblers, once served in Bristle's celery operation.
 In early spring celery seeds were planted on the adjacent lots.
 When they germinated and grew to a certain size the young celery shoots were transplanted to the Bristle farmland along the river.
 In the planting, transplanting, harvesting, transporting, and cleaning of celery Bristle employed many workers.
-Sometimes river bottom flooding made farming difficult, as in May 1908 when flooding destroyed the 1908 celery crop.
+River Minnesota River bottom flooding sometimes made farming difficult, as in May 1908 when flooding destroyed that year's celery crop.
 In 1923 the celery farm was put up for sale.